 A model to help any local council

 The message that comes through is that community is key.
 If it's going to work, it's crucial to embed support via organisations that are already supporting people, in a way that’s part of business as usual.
-Councils don't need to create communities and networks - they need to use the ones that are already out there.
+Councils don't need to create communities and networks - they need to use and inspire the ones that are already out there.
 It's free to download from Digital Inclusion Toolkit and well worth a look.

 The importance of community echoes something that came through clearly in the Data Poverty Lab's excellent Scaling Solutions to Data Poverty report - 'community led solutions are brilliant and effective'.
 But by their very nature, they are also hard to scale.
-So we love the 100% Digital model even more because it’s about helping councils and communities do just that!
+So we love the 100% Digital Model even more because it’s about helping councils and communities do just that!

 Data, devices and....Digital Champions

 As a result of our work with local authorities, we've pulled together some case studies and resources especially for them to help them explain the benefits and practicalities of a getting Champion programme up and running.
-From cross-borough initiatives, to programmes addressing specific needs - and with practical and personalised advice on embedding digital inclusion in their organisation.
+From cross-borough initiatives, to programmes addressing specific needs - and with practical and personalised advice on embedding digital inclusion in their organisations.